The Placebo Effect — Friend or Foe of Biohackers?

 Unfortunately, it doesn’t work quite like that.
 Belief and rationality are entangled, especially if you’re highly rational, and if you’re reading this sort of article you likely are.
 You need evidence to empower belief.

-What often persuades you to try a health supplement is you hear from a friend, family member or internet personality that a supplement has a fantastic life-changing effect.
-You’ll go research it, look up studies to understand its mechanism and convinced by the science you’ll try it.
+What often persuades you to try a health supplement is you hear from a friend, family member, or internet personality that a supplement has a fantastic life-changing effect.
+You’ll go research it, look up studies to understand its mechanism, and be convinced by the science you’ll try it.

 The Placebo Effect is the Biohacker’s best friend

 This is why, if you’re a highly rational type, you’ll get a bigger biological bang for your buck if you devote some time to researching and really understanding the health supplements that you take.
 Spending a few hours reading up on and learning about a supplement before taking it will empower the placebo effect to make it all the more effective.